How To Champion Health Equity and Foster Thriving Workplaces

 Several indicators, including employee feedback surveys, health and wellness measurements, retention rates, diversity and inclusion benchmarks, and qualitative assessments of workplace culture, can be utilized by businesses to quantify their level of success.

-What are some of the most prevalent challenges businesses often face in putting health equity programs into action?
+What are some of the most prevalent challenges businesses often face in implementing health equity programs?

 In addition to the need for continual commitment and support from leadership, common hurdles include limited resources, cultural barriers, reluctance to change, a lack of understanding or education, and the requirement for ongoing commitment.